 |Experience||Internships are helpful|

-An undergraduate degree in economics requires the completion of general education courses along with classes in business, management, and economics.
-Core economics topics include microeconomics, macroeconomics, econometrics, and economic thought.
-Depending on the university, the major may be offered through the college of liberal arts, social science department, or in the school of business.
+An undergraduate degree in economics requires general education courses along with classes in business, management, and economics.
+Core economics topics include the study of microeconomics, macroeconomics, econometrics, and economic thought.
+Depending on the college or university, the major may be offered through the college of liberal arts, social science department, or school of business.

-A master's degree can generally be completed within two years, though some programs may be able to be completed in less time.
+A master's degree in economics can usually be completed in two years or less.
 An undergraduate degree in economics is not always required for admission, though students who have majored in another area may have to take additional coursework.

-Economics masters degrees prepare graduates for further study at the doctoral degree level.
-Some programs allow students to choose an area of emphasis such as international economics or economic development; others may cover wide-reaching topics in contemporary economic issues.
-A thesis may be required, though some programs offer a non-thesis option.
+A masters degree program in economics prepares graduates for further study at the doctoral degree level.
+Some programs allow students to choose an area of emphasis, such as international economics or economic development.
+Others may cover wide-ranging topics in contemporary economic issues.
+A thesis may also be required, though some programs offer a non-thesis option.

-A Doctor of Philosophy in Economics is a research-based degree that covers advanced topics in microeconomics, econometrics, quantitative analysis, and macroeconomics.
+A Doctor of Philosophy in Economics is a research-based degree that covers advanced topics in microeconomics, macroeconomics, econometrics, and quantitative analysis.
 Economists hoping to teach at a postsecondary institution often pursue a doctoral degree.
-Working toward a dissertation accounts for a majority of the time spent in residence.
+A majority of their time in residence is spent working on a dissertation.

-Some possible areas of emphasis include industrial organization, game theory, international economics, income distribution, and econometrics.
+Some possible areas of emphasis include econometrics, income distribution, industrial organization, and international economics.
 Students applying to a PhD program in economics don't need a master's degree in the field.
-In fact, many economics doctoral degree students have only a bachelor's degree in economics.
+In fact, many doctoral degree students have only a bachelor's degree in economics.

-The private sector - particularly consulting firms and scientific and technical companies - may offer the best chances for employment for economists.
+The private sector, particularly consulting firms and scientific and technical companies, may offer the best chances for employment for economists.
 Research and educational institutions will also provide employment opportunities.
-Opportunities will be most plentiful for those with master's or doctoral degrees.
+These will be most plentiful for applicants with master's or doctoral degrees.
 Individuals with only bachelor's degrees will face intense competition.
-Economists who hold doctoral degrees are qualified to teach at a university.
+Economists who hold doctoral degrees are qualified to teach at universities.